qmat-geqs/qmat-geqs.github.io/index.md

 > Start of the development of GScrew, a Python package for generalized screws.
 [See more](projects.md#gscrew)

 ### June 14, 2023
-> Loris' first article on the new formalism is finished.
-[See more](articles.md#new-approach-to-screw-theory)
+> Loris' first article on the generalized screw formalism is finished.
+[See more](articles.md#a-new-approach-to-screw-theory-using-geometric-algebra)

 ## Who are we?